ibm-cloud-docs/watsonx-code-assistant/rag-overview.md

 1. Use the `@docs` command in chat to generate a response that uses the context from the documentation index.

-{{site.data.keyword.wca_short_cap}} uses the respective documentation repository index based on the deployment space that is assigned to the users.
+{{site.data.keyword.wca_short_cap}} uses the documentation repository index based on the deployment space that is assigned to the users.
 The client-side configuration is not required.

 ### Enabling role-based users to access project documentation repositories
 {: #rag_usecase5}